This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a 10-inch skillet over medium heat, heat oil 30 seconds.
-Add onions and cook, stirring occasionally, 2 minutes.
-Stir in garlic and cook an additional minute.
+- Heat oil in a 10-inch skillet over medium heat for 30 seconds.
+Add onions and cook for 2 minutes, stirring occasionally.
+Stir in garlic and cook 1 minute more.

-- Add ground beef to skillet and break up with a spatula.
-Add salt, chili powder, and cumin and cook until meat is no longer pink, about 8 minutes.
-Transfer the ground beef to a paper towel lined plate to drain.
+- Add ground beef to the skillet and break it up with a spatula.
+Season with salt, chili powder, and cumin, or use ½ teaspoon of taco seasoning instead.
+Cook for about 8 minutes, until no longer pink.
+Transfer to a paper towel-lined plate to drain.
 Cover and set aside.

-- Heat oven to 350°F (177°C).
-Place taco shells on a baking sheet and bake 5 minutes or until heated.
+- Heat the oven to 350°F (177°C).
+Place taco shells on a baking sheet and bake for 5 minutes, until warmed.

-- Fill taco shells with meat and desired toppings.
+- Fill taco shells with the cooked beef and your favorite toppings.

 Notes